PerfectDreams/DockerSwarmTutorial/README.md

 **Attention:** If you update your configuration file, the `docker stack deploy --compose-file docker-compose.yml stackdemo` command will fail!
 This is because there is another container that is already using the configuration file.
 To workaround this issue, change the configuration name (`my_first_config`) after changing anything in the configuration file!
 * **Idea:** Suffix the file's hash at the end of the configuration file, that's what Kubernetes' Kustomize does, and then create a script that periodically tries to delete all configs from your Docker Swarm cluster, configs that are in use won't be deleted by Docker. :P

+## Creating variations of your Docker Compose file (Kustomize-like patches)

+While you can merge compose files with `docker compose -f docker-compose.stats-collector.yml -f patch.yml config`, it doesn't work *that* great, because Docker ends up mangling the file too much to the point that `docker stack deploy` rejects the file with "nuh huh, that ain't a Docker Compose file my dawg!" (example: It removes the `version` from the Compose file, so Docker Swarm thinks that's not a Docker Compose v3 file)

+So you can use a tool like [yq](https://github.com/mikefarah/yq) to merge multiple yaml files, and then deploy that file.

 ## Limiting Resources for the Scheduler